 In addition, margin balances need to be paid off before transferring if you have a margin account with Robinhood.

-In order to transfer your account, you will likely need a copy of your most recent brokerage statement from Robinhood.
-This also has your account number on it, which is something M1 Finance may ask you for.
+In order to transfer your account, you will need your account number.
+This information can be found on a copy of your most recent brokerage statement from Robinhood.

 Once you have gathered the required information from Robinhood, the next step is to open a brokerage account with M1 Finance.

 You will have the option between opening a taxable brokerage account or a retirement account.
 The minimum to open a taxable account is $100 whereas the minimum is $500 for a retirement account.

 The process is relatively straightforward and everything is handled within the app.
 M1 Finance will ask you for information such as your name, address, employer and social.

 Keep in mind, you will need to open a taxable brokerage account with M1 Finance to transfer your assets over from Robinhood.
 If you open a retirement account with M1, you cannot transfer in a taxable account.